 5 places for Millennials

 Just a few years ago, travelers on vacation went to see the capitals of the world, eat at famous restaurants and bought mementoes of their trips.
 Now, with the emergence of millennials accounting for about 76 million of these tourists, those priorities have changed.
 The latest research strongly suggests that younger travelers are more interested in the unique experiences and remote destinations such as flying privately to unusual out of the way places.
-Here are a five places millennials are traveling to this year:
+Here are a five places millennials are usually traveling:

 Port Louis – Mauritius

-Mauritius is one of the world’s top luxury tourism destinations and received the World Leading Island Destination award for the third time and World’s Best Beach at the World Travel Awards in January 2012.
+Mauritius is one of the world’s top luxury tourism destinations and received several awards like the World Leading Island Destination Award and World’s Best Beach at the World Travel Awards recently.
 It is a volcanic island nation off the southeast coast of Africa in the Indian Ocean known for its beaches, lagoons and reefs.
 The mountainous interior encompasses Black River Gorges National Park, with rainforests, waterfalls, hiking trails and native fauna.
 Port Louis, its capital, offers unique attractions like the Champs de Mars horse track, the Colonial Eureka plantation and an 18th-century Botanical Garden Island.
 The destination is also widely known as the only home of the Dodo, which, along with several other avian species, is now extinct.

 Malé – The Maldives